MultinetInteractive/eduadmin-booking/docs/getting-started.md

 > consider contacting our support.
 >
 > [**EduAdmin**](https://www.eduadmin.se) is not a free service,
 > and the API key comes with a monthly fee.

 If you have your API key ready, let us go through the steps below!

+> If you need the ability to customize things more than we have the ability to,
+> we recommend that you look into creating your own integration with our API.

 ## Installing the plugin